dgnest/ansible-role-nodejs/README.md

 The default role variables in `defaults/main.yml` are:

     ---
-    # defaults file for tmux
+    # defaults file for nodejs
     nodejs_version: 0.12.7